BRIDESMAID HORROR STORIES

 I am done with her. – ILIKETODRINKBBT

-Anyway, my brother’s girlfriend’s sister is getting married and her sister (my brother’s girlfriend) is going to be a bridesmaid BUT her sister told her that if she isn’t down to “at least” a size 10 by the wedding she can’t be in the bridal party.
-How fucked is that!!!
-She’s her sister!
-She’s like a 16ish at the moment so dropping that kind of weight that fast would be so unhealthy AND she shouldn’t “have” to lose the weight anyway. – Anonymous
+Anyway, my best friend’s sister is getting married and of coutse my friend is going to be a bridesmaid BUT her sister told her that if she isn’t down to “at least” a size 10 by the wedding she can’t be in the bridal party. – Anonymous

 I had a friend that threw a temper tantrum, complete with screaming and foot stomping because her grandmother had the audacity to die a few hours before her wedding.
 She said it would throw off the seating arrangements because now there would be a big empty space. – kidtendomom